tudelft3d/val3dity/README.md

 # val3dity

-Validation of 3D primitives (Solids, CompositeSurfaces and MultiSurfaces)  according to the international standard ISO 19107.
+Validation of 3D primitives according to the international standard ISO 19107.

+Its main aim is the 3D primitives of GML (`Solids`, `CompositeSurfaces`, or `MultiSurfaces`), but it can be used to validate any 3D primitive.
+It accepts as input any GML files (or one of the formats built upon it, such as CityGML), OBJ, OFF, and [POLY](http://wias-berlin.de/software/tetgen/1.5/doc/manual/manual006.html#ff_poly).
+It simply scans the file looking for the 3D primitives and validates these according to the rules in ISO19107 (all the rest is ignored).

-The validation is performed hierarchically, ie first every surface is validated in 2D (with [GEOS](http://trac.osgeo.org/geos/)), then every shell is validated (must be watertight, no self-intersections, orientation of the normals must be consistent and pointing outwards, etc), and finally the interactions between the shells are analysed.
+For `Solids`, the validation is performed hierarchically, ie first every polygon (embedded in 3D) is validated (by projecting it to a 2D plane and using [GEOS](http://trac.osgeo.org/geos/)), then every shell is validated (must be watertight, no self-intersections, orientation of the normals must be consistent and pointing outwards, etc), and finally the interactions between the shells are analysed.
+This means that if a polygon of your solid is not valid, the validator will report that error but will *not* continue the validation (to avoid "cascading" errors).

+For `CompositeSurfaces`, the surface formed by the polygons must be a 2-manifold.

+For `MultiSurfaces`, only the validation of the individual polygons is performed, ie are they valid according to the 2D rules, and are they planar?

 Most of the details are available in this scientific article: